On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Decomposability and injectiveness

 \begin{cor} Let $(X,r)$ be a solution.
 A solution $(X,r)$ is decomposable if and only if there exists an epimorphism of solutions $f:(X,r)\longrightarrow (\left\lbrace 0,1\right\rbrace,\tau)$, where $\tau:\left\lbrace 0,1\right\rbrace \times \left\lbrace 0,1\right\rbrace \to \left\lbrace 0,1\right\rbrace \times \left\lbrace 0,1\right\rbrace$, $\tau(x,y)=(y,x)$ denotes the flip map. \end{cor}

 If $(X,r)$ is a solution, then a characterization of indececomposability in terms of $\mathcal{S}(X,r)$ from \cite[Proposition 6.6]{MR3957824}.
 Namely, $(X,r)$ is indecomposable if and only if the group $\mathcal{S}(X,r)$ acts transitively on $X$.
-This can be further extended in the following manner.
+This can be further extended as follows.

 \begin{prop} Let $(X,r)$ be a solution.
 The maximal positive integer $n$, such that $(X,r)$ is $n$-decomposable, is the number of orbits of $X$ under the action of $\mathcal{S}(X,r)$. \end{prop} \begin{proof} First we show that the orbits in $X$ under $\mathcal{S}$ form a decomposition of $(X,r)$.
 Let $Y$ denote an orbit in $X$ under $\mathcal{S}$ and $x \in X$, then it is immediate that $\lambda_x(Y)=Y$.
 Moreover, let $y \in Y$, then as $Y$ is an orbit under $\mathcal{S}$ one has that Hence, it is shown that $r(X\times Y) = Y\times X$ and $r(Y\times X) = X \times Y$, which shows that the orbits form a decomposition of $(X,r)$.